Estimating Counts Through an Average Rounded to the Nearest Non-negative Integer and its Theoretical & Practical Effects: Introduction

-Consider comparing counts between two different periods of time.
-Instead of having access to true counts, $Y_1$ for period 1, and $Y_2$ for period 2, we instead are provided with $U_1$ for period 1, $U_2$ for period 2; which we use to infer on the difference in true mean counts of both periods.
-Take how mortality patterns may change during an emergency.
 Mortality is often underestimated for pandemics, heatwaves, influenza, natural disasters, and other emergencies, times when accurate mortality estimates are crucial for emergency response \citep{rivera2020excess}.
-The Covid-19 pandemic has made it more apparent than ever that determining the death toll of serious emergencies is difficult \citep{rosenbaum2021timeliness}.
+The COVID-19 pandemic made it more evident than ever that determining the death toll of serious emergencies is difficult \citep{rosenbaum2021timeliness}.
 Excess mortality estimates can yield a complementary assessment of mortality.
-Excess mortality can be estimated using statistical models to evaluate whether the number of deaths during an emergency is greater than would be expected from past mortality patterns by comparing the total deaths for period 1 with total deaths for period 2.
-If excess mortality estimates exceed the official death count from the emergency, the official death count may be an under-estimate.
-Excess death models have shown discrepancies with the official death toll from the Covid-19 pandemic \citep{rivera2020excess}, Hurricane Katrina \citep{kutneretal09,stephensetal07}, Hurricane Maria \citep{riveraandrolke18,rivera2019modeling,santosandhoward18,santos2018differential,kishoreetal18}, heatwaves \citep{canoui2006excess,tong2010excess} and other emergencies.
-How would statistical inference be affected when using $U_1$ and $U_2$ as proxies for $Y_1$ and $Y_2$ when drawing inference on expected difference on mean mortality?
+One way statistical models can estimate excess mortality due to an emergency is by comparing the total deaths before the emergency (period 1), with the total deaths post-emergency (period 2).
+If excess mortality estimates exceed the official death count from the emergency, the official death count may be an underestimate.
+Excess death models have shown discrepancies with the official death toll from the COVID-19 pandemic \citep{rivera2020excess}, Hurricane Katrina \citep{kutneretal09,stephensetal07}, Hurricane Maria \citep{riveraandrolke18,rivera2019modeling,santosandhoward18,santos2018differential,kishoreetal18}, heatwaves \citep{canoui2006excess,tong2010excess} and other emergencies.